 Table of Contents

-To help avoid confusion, it is worth noting that there are the three possible funding sources for the Attendant Services Program and the name of the program changes slightly depending on the source.
-One might find the program referred to as General Fund Participant Directed Attendant Care (PDAC), Medicaid PDAC or General Fund Personal Services.
+To help avoid confusion, it is worth noting that there are three possible funding sources for the Attendant Services Program and the name of the program changes slightly depending on the source.
+One might find the program referred to as General Fund Participant Directed Attendant Care (PDAC), Medicaid PDAC, or General Fund Personal Services.

 There are many exceptions to the income and asset limits.
 Working with a professional Medicaid Planner can help individuals structure their income and assets using trusts to ensure their eligibility for the Attendant Services Program.
 More information.

 The Attendant Services Program provides self-directed, personal assistance with the activities and instrumental activities of daily living.
 All of the following activities are possible, though not everyone will be approved to receive assistance with each of them.

 One can learn more about the program and download an application from the Vermont Department of Disabilities, Aging & Independent Living webpage.
 Alternatively, an Attendant Services Program representative can be reached at the following number: (802) 828-0610.
 The program's regulations are available here, but be forewarned, these are not written for a consumer audience.
 One can also download an application.